AmpereComputing/nginx-hello-container/MicroK8s/README.md

 >
 >Please make sure there is a FQDN in the ingress YAML file for the container!

+% kubectl create ns vod-poc
-% kubectl create -f nginx-front-app.yaml
+% kubectl create -f nginx-front-app.yaml -n vod-poc